sinclairzx81/hammer/readme.md

     index.ts    <──────────┘
 tsconfig.json
 ```
-The following is the contents of the `tsconfig.json` file to allow the `server` and `website` applications to link / alias each library.
+To allow each library to be imported, configure the `baseUrl` and `paths` options of the `tsconfig.json` file.

 ```javascript
 {